ReasonOnFaith/ReasonOnFaith.github.io/_posts/2016-03-31-dialog-with-ahmadi-muslims.markdown

 This microblog is for short, not carefully crafted writing.
 My formal blog is where I will soon be expending effort to lay out more comprehensive positions and thoughts.

 Finally, if you are an Ahmadi Muslim especially, know that even though I left the Community, I respect you.
-You are a rare breed of Muslim that rejects terrorism, that accepts evolution, that believes good atheists still go to Heaven and who reject death-for-apostasy beliefs.
+You are a rare breed of Muslim that rejects terrorism, that accepts evolution, that believes good atheists still go to Heaven and who rejects death-for-apostasy beliefs.
 And that's just a short subset of the many wonderfully progressive positions that you hold.

 Most of all, you have a beautiful slogan, "Love for All, Hatred for None".
 We may disagree on important historical roots of theology, but as my fellow human being, know that I love and respect you.